 Get more out of what you already have

-All of this will be invaluable in making your business presence known in the industry, but only when they have been optimised will you be able to really generate the most valuable opportunities out of them whilst reducing their costs.
+All of this will be invaluable in making your business presence known in the industry, but only once they have been optimised will you be able to really generate the most valuable opportunities out of them while reducing overall costs.

 Something as simple as making sure the social media channels you are on are relevant to your company will enhance their ability to help you excel.

-Keep regular contact with individuals in your network not just on LinkedIn but by having meaningful conversations, you really never know what might come your way.
+Keep regular contact with individuals in your network.
+By having meaningful conversations, you really never know what might come your way.